Nation’s Top Whistleblower Law Firm Seeks Public Interest Law Fellow

 The successful candidate will be dedicated to protecting lawful disclosures of waste, fraud and abuse and improving whistleblower protections with the following skills: strong legal analysis and research, attention to detail, and superior written and oral communication.

 The Public Interest Law Fellowship position is a one-year full-time paid position.
 The salary range is $50-55K plus benefits.
-KKC’s office is in the historic Georgetown area of Washington, D.C.
+KKC’s office is in the Dupont Circle neighborhood of Washington, D.C.

 Application Process: Please submit a cover letter, resume, brief writing sample, law school transcript (if graduated within last 3 years) and two references to Mary Jane Wilmoth, Kohn, Kohn & Colapinto, LLP, at firstname.lastname@example.org.